sysflow-telemetry/upolicycraft/README.md

 =================

-By default, this image comes with a build environment that allows an analyst to produce a binary for micro execution and measure the code coverage of the program's test suite.
+By default, this image comes with a build environment that allows an analyst to produce a binary for micro execution and measure the code coverage achieved by the program's test suite.

+It can be helpful to use the `uIDS` docker image to build a given source tree in order to produce a binary that can be modelled.
+Suppose your project is given in the `src` directory.
+You can mount the directory within the `uIDS` container and build your project with the following.

+    docker run -e CFLAGS="-fno-stack-protector -fcf-protection=none" -e LDFLAGS="-L /build/uids/ -l:uids.so" -u $(id -u) -it -v $PWD:/host -w /host --entrypoint make sysflowtelemetry/uids:latest

+This command assumes that your project uses CFLAGS and LDFLAGS to customize the build of your project in a Makefile.
+You can always extend or alter the default uIDS image to embed these flags however it may work for your project.

 Generating Effect Graphs
 ========================